Passivation

 Applications

-- Hydraulic and pneumatic fittings
+- Food and beverage sanitary fittings

 - Marine fasteners and hardware